CSC207-UofT/course-project-trackr/phase2/accessibility.md

 - The app can be used however the user wants to use it, in any position they would like to use it.
 - The only element that is restricting is the lack of landscape mode, which is defintely a feature that we should implement in the future to allow the user for more control over how they can use the app.

-### Principle 7: Size and Space for Appraoch and Use
+### Principle 7: Size and Space for Approach and Use

 - The elements of our app are visible from all different angles due to the strong color contast between elements.
 - We provide adequate sized buttons and widgets for the user to use, which can accomadate all sorts of hand sizes and grips.